ClaudiuCeia/combine/README.md

 [this example](https://github.com/ClaudiuCeia/combine/blob/main/tests/language.test.ts)
 for inspiration.

-Note that since this also wraps all of the functions in a `lazy()` closure, this does also bring a small performance hit.
-In the future we should be able to only apply `lazy()` only where it's needed.
+Note that since this wraps all of the functions in a `lazy()` closure, this also bring a small performance hit.
+In the future we should be able to apply `lazy()` only where it's needed.

 ## Performance